ComScore

 Fast forward to 1989, Prince was back to his long luscious waves and glittery outfits during the course of his Batman Soundtrack promotional campaign.
 He continued to sport a similar look in the year 1990, which also included him starring in the film Graffiti Bridge.

 Ah, the good ole assless chaps.
 Everything about Prince’s performance at the 1991 VMA’s tested the limits of early 90s broadcast television.
 For starters, Prince was performing his hit single “Gett Off,” which is about… never mind you guys are gonna have to listen to it.
-The lyrics alone probably had VMA headquarters wincing, and I’d have to imagine that their anxiety got even worse when they saw his stage set up and background (again you have to see for yourself).
+The lyrics alone probably had the men in suits at the VMA headquarters wincing, and I’d have to imagine that their anxiety got even worse when they saw his stage set up and background (again you have to see for yourself).

-If their blood pressure was already rising at the beginning of their performance, they probably had a full meltdown when Prince turned and revealed his…bare buttcheeks.
+If their blood pressure was already rising at the beginning of the performance, they probably had a full meltdown when Prince turned around and revealed his…bare butt cheeks.
 To this day, Prince’s costume is still talked about whenever classic VMA moments are revisited.

-Sidenote: Take a look at what Prince does at the end of this performance.
-That’s all I’m saying.
+Sidenote: Take a look at the sign Prince flashes at the end of this performance.
+Wild.

-However, since the symbol was unpronounceable, you had to refer to him as “The Artist Formerly Known As Prince.”
-The symbol stuck with Prince for the remainder of his life (even after he went back to using his name) becoming something of a logo.
+However, since the symbol was unpronounceable, if you were talking about him, let's just say on tv, you would have to refer to him as “The Artist Formerly Known As Prince.”
+The symbol stuck with Prince for the remainder of his life (even after he went back to using his name) and in the years since his fans have started using the symbol in their profile pictures, have had it tattooed onto them, and have essentially made it their own too.

 GettyImages 1353994127

-You know it is when you’re going through a rough time—you cut all of your hair off.
+You know how it is when you’re going through a rough time—you cut all of your hair off.
 That’s exactly what Prince did in the mid-1990s when he chopped the bouffant he had been rocking the previous year, into a shortcut with a bang.
-His style also became noticeably darker, with Prince incorporating a lot of black into his wardrobe.
-He would pretty much keep slightly different variations of this look for the next four years, even dying it a light brown color in 1997.
+His style also became noticeably darker, with the incorporation of a lot of black into his wardrobe.
+Prince would pretty much keep slightly different variations of this look for the next four years, even dying it a lighter brown color in 1997.

 GettyImages 51931433